-The TIP model is an evidence-supported practice based on six outcome studies that have demonstrated improved postsecondary progress and/or outcomes for the youth and young adults who were served using the TIP model, or at least most of the TIP practices.
-Four of these outcome studies were conducted by our National Network on Youth Transition (NNYT) research team (Clark, Deschênes, Sieler, Green, White, & Sondheimer, 2008; Clark, Karpur, Deschênes, Gamache, & Haber, 2008; Clark, Pschorr, Wells, Curtis, & Tighe, 2004; Dresser, Clark, & Deschênes, in press; Haber, Karpur, Deschênes, & Clark, 2008; Karpur, Clark, Caproni, & Sterner, 2005) and the other two outcome studies by other research teams (Hagner, Cheney, & Malloy, 1999; Koroloff, Pullmann, & Gordan, 2008).
+The TIP model is an evidence-supported practice based on numerous outcome studies that have demonstrated improved postsecondary progress and/or outcomes for the youth and young adults who were served using the TIP model, or at least most of the TIP practices.
+Several of these outcome studies were conducted by our National Network on Youth Transition (NNYT) research team (Clark, Deschênes, Sieler, Green, White, & Sondheimer, 2008; Clark, Karpur, Deschênes, Gamache, & Haber, 2008; Clark, Pschorr, Wells, Curtis, & Tighe, 2004; Dresser, Clark, & Deschênes, in press; Haber, Karpur, Deschênes, & Clark, 2008; Karpur, Clark, Caproni, & Sterner, 2005) and another two outcome studies by other research teams (Hagner, Cheney, & Malloy, 1999; Koroloff, Pullmann, & Gordan, 2008).
 Four of these studies are summarized below.

-To illustrate the types of outcome studies supporting the TIP model, we will briefly describe three of these studies.
+To illustrate the types of outcome studies supporting the TIP model, we will briefly describe four of these studies.
 Many years ago, Hewitt B. "Rusty" Clark worked with colleagues in Washington County, Vermont as they were developing a transition system.
 Dr. Clark and the Vermont team learned much from each other during those early days.
-Today, the program is operational in about nine communities in Vermont, and Clark had an opportunity to assist in an evaluation of the initiative, examining the effectiveness of this TIP-type program (Clark, Pschorr, Wells, Curtis, & Tighe, 2004).
+Today, the program is operational in communities throughout Vermont, and Clark had an opportunity to assist in an evaluation of the initiative, examining the effectiveness of this TIP-type program (Clark, Pschorr, Wells, Curtis, & Tighe, 2004).
 This study provided an analysis of pre- to discharge progress for young adults (16-21 years old).
 The findings showed substantial improvements in outcomes for young people with EBD, such as increased percentages of young adults being employed and completing educational goals and decreased involvement in the criminal justice system, "intensive" mental health/substance abuse service use, and public assistance.
 The evaluators also conducted a “cost avoidance analysis” that showed substantial savings as a function of the community-based TIP-type program.

-The findings demonstrated statistically better outcomes across postsecondary indicators of education/vocational training and incarceration for the former TIP program group in contrast to those of the comparison group with EBD.
+The findings demonstrated statistically better outcomes across postsecondary indicators of education/vocational training and incarceration for the former TIP program group in contrast to those of the comparison group, also with EBD.
 There was not a statistically significant difference between these two groups on the percentage of young adults employed.
-One interpretation of these findings is that the TIP program group may have a higher likelihood of achieving future employment that provides a livable wage and career due to the higher percentage of young adults who continued into postsecondary education.
+One interpretation of these findings is that the TIP program group may have a higher likelihood of achieving future employment that provides a livable wage and meaningful career due to the higher percentage of young adults who continued into postsecondary education.
 On most of the postsecondary outcome indicators, the TIP program group percentages were more closely approaching the levels of the comparison group of young adults with no disabilities classifications than did the matched comparison non-TIP group with the EBD classification.